onewelcome/identity-cloud-documentation/docs/dabp/guides/concepts/resources-in-depth.md

 After selecting the required resources click save to confirm your choice.

-## Assigning or removing policies to a person
+## Assigning or removing resources to a person
 To manage users' resources open the user details modal, click the vertical ellipsis and choose "Change membership".
 This will switch the modal to the edit mode where you will be able to change the user resources.
 Please note that you can only assign resources that are linked to the group in which you are editing a person.